Visit our fanpage on Facebook to promise never to let balloons go:

 June 12, 2012

-“Thousands lose power when party balloons hit power…..tangled in an overhead power cable in an East County neighborhood caused it to overload, break and fall onto the road Tuesday, setting fire to a row of parked cars”
+“Mylar balloons that got tangled in an overhead power cable in an East County neighborhood caused it to overload, break and fall onto the road Tuesday, setting fire to a row of parked cars and leaving thousands of homes and businesses temporarily without electrical service.”

 Up in the Air: The BLM’s Disappearing Helium Program